 Nazmul Islam is the founder and CEO of Avijatrik, an alternative tourism company based in Dhaka, Bangladesh.
 Founded in 2015 with an ambition to promote local travel experiences in Bangladesh, Avijatrik provides holiday experiences in different parts of Bangladesh.
-The company provides both traditional tourism services and community tourism services, where it collaborates with the local community, allowing travelers a chance to stay with the local community, experience new culture, and lifestyle.
+The company provides both traditional tourism services and community tourism services, where it collaborates with the local community, allowing travelers a chance to stay with the local community, experience new cultures, and lifestyles.
 The company can be called Airbnb of Bangladesh.

 In the past years, the company has raised multiple rounds of investments and went through incubator programs such as YY Ventures and GP Accelerator.
 Today, the company looks to expand its coverage and grow its community tourism business in collaboration with local communities across the country.
 We recently caught up with Nazmul to learn more about his journey and Avijatrik’s path forward.

-On his path to entrepreneurship.
 I have been a traveler throughout my life.
 I started serious traveling when I was an intermediate student.
 I have traveled almost all over Bangladesh.
 My love for traveling eventually inspired me to start a travel startup.
-I was a second-year undergrad student when I started my first venture – a traditional travel agency.
+I was a second-year undergrad student when I started my first venture - a traditional travel agency.
 After running that business for almost a year, we realized that we wanted to do something different and there is a huge opportunity to make a difference in the local tourism industry.

 When we started Avijatrik, I was a BBA final year student.
 It was tough to continue both my studies as well as the business.
-But I have been lucky to have my co-founders supporting throughout the journey.
+But I have been lucky to have my co-founders supporting me throughout the journey.

 That’s how we came to having partners.
 We realized that we need partners who are familiar with local communities and who local people trust.
 That’s how we partnered with a few NGOs including Relief International to build a connection with the communities.
 We went on to collaborate with these NGOs in their existing community-based projects.
 We worked on some exciting projects with them and we built some tour offerings as a prototype in the process.
-After almost a year of learning and building supply chain, we launched an early version of Avijatrik in 2016 targeting only inbound foreign travelers.
+After almost a year of learning and building a supply chain, we launched an early version of Avijatrik in 2016 targeting only inbound foreign travelers.